mozilla-services/socorro/docs/crashstorage.rst

     Possible values for this field in the Super Search form.

 **is_exposed**
-    Is this field exposed as a filter?
+    Is this field exposed as a filter or field in Super Search?

+    If this is set to ``True``, you must specify a ``storage_mapping``.

 **is_returned**
-    Is this field returned in results?
+    Is this field returned in Supersearch results or the RawCrash/ProcessedCrash API?

 **has_full_version**
     Does this field have a full version in Elasticsearch?
 Enable only if you use